thomasheckmann/zxinfo-file-browser/README.md

 # Features
 * Scan files local on your harddisk
-* Displays files in the following formats: SNA, Z80, TAP, TZX, SLT, DSK, TRD, MDR
+* Display files in the following formats: SNA, Z80, TAP, TZX, SLT, DSK, TRD, MDR
 * Handles files in ZIP archives (to one level)
 * Generates SCR preview and other details for various formats: SNA, Z80, TAP
 * Integrates with ZXDB using ZXInfo API, using sha512 hash on files, to lookup title and ZXDB id